Scientific Name

 How to Grow and Care

 The average winter minimum temperature, in general, should not fall below 40 °F (5 °C), unless individual exceptions.
-Adult plants (at least two years of age) can withstand very intense frosts, but only if the temperature rises quickly.
+Adult plants (at least two years old) can withstand intense frosts, but only if the temperature rises quickly.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.

-Allow the soil to become nearly dry between waterings, but then water thoroughly.
+Allow the soil to dry nearly between waterings, but then water thoroughly.
 Immaculate drainage is essential, so never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.

 See more at How to Grow and Care for Coryphantha.